pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 )

 == Real-Time WebSocket Synchronization with Durable Objects <ngd:ws>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     Very dumb name, I know.
 I just used this project to learn how to use websockets in their quote-on-quote native environment, that is, the web browser.

     I chose websockets instead of UDP as it's easier to use in browser and I'm not even sure if you can use UDP sockets directly.
 Also, I just wanted to use cloudflare's durable objects.

     My plan was to make the pong multiplayer, and then create a 2 player chess game and put it up as one of my portfolio piece.
-]
+  ].trim(),
+)
 #columns(2)[

   #text(size: 0.85em)[